Employment

 Key Local Labour Market Insights

-Total local employment stands at 15,740 in April 2025, it expanded by 260 jobs from March and grew by 710 jobs year-over-year.
+Total local employment registered 14,420 in February 2026, it fell by 20 jobs from January and declined by 1,070 jobs year-over-year.

 Employment Trends